cat-cfs/libcbm_py/docsrc/libcbm_core_functions.rst

+:tocdepth: 2

 .. _libcbm-core-functions:

-LibCBM core functionality
+libcbm core functionality
 =========================

 Dataframe abstraction
 ---------------------

-Libcbm has an abstraction layer for dataframes for isolating interactions with external libraries such as numpy, pandas and dask.
+libcbm has an abstraction layer for dataframes for isolating interactions with external libraries such as numpy, pandas and dask.
 Internally libcbm functionality calls this abstraction layer rather than the 3rd party libraries directly.